Montgomery County Court Records

 Searching Probate Records

-All attorneys are required to e-file probate cases.
-Pro se litigants are encouraged to do so as well, though paper filings are still accepted at the County Clerk’s office.
+All attorneys must e-file probate cases.
+Pro se litigants are encouraged to do so as well, though paper filings are still accepted at the County Clerk's office.
 Non-refundable e-filing fees are automatically charged when submitting through the e-file system.

 The Texas Office of Court Administration maintains a Citation by Publication and Court Notices Website where citations by publication and other public notices required to be posted by courts or clerks are fully searchable by the public.